 Additional classrooms include a Nursery and PK room.

-Adjacent to the Chapel, the Fellowship Hall is a newly-renovated space that includes solid-surface flooring and a full kitchen, perfect for hosting events with food and catering needs.
-Enter at the ground floor for easy, no-steps access.
+Adjacent to the Chapel, the Fellowship Hall is a newly renovated space located on the church's lower level.
+Featuring solid-surface flooring and a full kitchen, it is ideal for hosting events, meals, and gatherings with catering needs.
+The Fellowship Hall can be accessed directly from the ground level, providing convenient, no-step entry.

 Monday - Friday: 12:00pm - Sunset